OfficeDev/TrainingContent/Teams/02 Tabs and Connectors/Lab.md

     ![Screenshot of Microsoft Bot Framework with Microsoft Teams logo highlighted.](./Images/Starter-05.png)

-1. Once the connection is complete, ensure the connection is enabled and select **Done**.
+1. Select the **Save** button.
+Agree to the Terms of Service.
 The bot registration is complete.

     ![Screenshot of Microsoft Bot Framework with configuration message displayed.](./Images/Starter-06.png)